 By using actual cash value, the claims representative can settle the claim for a lower amount than the stated value on the policy.
 Unfortunately, some insurance agencies are not aware of that potential outcome.

 What you need to know: Agreed Insurance Amount

 If your Ferrari or other collector car is totaled or involved in a theft, an insurance policy with agreed value will cover the loss up to the agreed-upon amount stated in the policy.

 These policies do not have actual cash value stated anywhere in the coverage.
 In the event of a loss, the insurer will pay the repair costs or an agreed amount as set out by the policy documents.

 Review the policy terms with your personal insurance agent prior to policy issuance.

 You want to verify that the insurance company uses an accurate value for the Ferrari when they issue the policy.
 If that value changes at any time, you also want the option to be able to change the agreed value as well.

 A claim can happen at any time.
 Depending on the severity of the accident, your Ferrari may be in need of repair.

 Fortunately, when a claim occurs, most insurers allow you to choose the repair shop where you will take your Ferrari or other collectible car.

-Another thing to take into consideration with claims is making sure your insurance company will pay more for a repair shop to use original parts.
-Some companies have had lawsuits for failing to repair damaged cars with original parts.
+Another thing to take into consideration with claims is making sure your insurance company will pay more for a repair shop to use original parts as opposed to aftermarket parts.

 What you need to know: Getting your policy